 Ask your eye doctor for a referral to a low-vision clinic or specialist.
 The low-vision specialist will help you determine your need for magnification devices, lighting and contrast.
 See What Is A Low Vision Exam? for more details.

 Visit your eye-care professional annually to monitor vision health.
 There are many newsletters about the latest medical advances that you can share with your doctor.

 Rehabilitation training is simply having a professional show you adaptations you can make to perform daily activities with vision loss.
 These adaptations help you maintain your independence.
 They can also reduce stress and frustration.

 Available training can include cooking, handwriting, recreational activities, technology and independent travel.
 Second Sense can help you create a training plan that best meets your needs.
-Call Polly Abbott at 312-236-8569.
+Call Kathy Austin at 312-236-8569.
 She will explain how we can help or direct you to a resource in your area.

 There are many products that can help with everyday tasks.
 Talking watches help you tell time, large print calendars help you keep appointments and locator markers help you label appliances.
 Our Product Center at Second Sense provides a wide variety of products you can use.

 Call the Regional Transportation Authority (RTA) to obtain a reduced-fare card and/or to apply for para-transit service.
 Your local township or municipality may also have dial-a-ride or voucher taxi services.

 Continue to stay informed and entertained by signing up for alternative reading options for books, magazines and newspapers.